JJBSKY/HiFiGO/README.md

 3. Almost all audio format source code output is supported.

-4. Support WiFi transfer, mobile phone no music?
-WiFi transfer is easy to solve for you.

-5. Support cover and lyrics display.
+4. Support cover and lyrics display.
 (Priority built-in cover, external cover and lyrics can be achieved by placing the cover with the same file name as the song file and the lyric file in the same file path as the song)

-6. Support custom default song cover, so that the cover is no longer monotonous.
+5. Support custom default song cover, so that the cover is no longer monotonous.
 (The default cover refers to the picture displayed by a song without a built-in or external cover)

-7. Support DLNA, want to listen to computer music and do not want to put music on mobile phones?
-DLNA helps you solve this problem.

-8. Supporting all music, singers, albums, styles, folders, custom song lists, my favorites and other classified play, want to add dedicated music for driving?
+6. Supporting all music, singers, albums, styles, folders, custom song lists, my favorites and other classified play, want to add dedicated music for driving?
 Create song lists so easy.

-9. Support multiple choices to add songs to the song list at one time.
+7. Support multiple choices to add songs to the song list at one time.

-10. Supports CUE automatic rail separation and M3U list.
+8. Supports CUE automatic rail separation and M3U list.

-11. Support DoP.
+9. Support DoP.

-12. Supporting the location of the songs currently playing, no matter how many songs are not afraid to find.
+10. Supporting the location of the songs currently playing, no matter how many songs are not afraid to find.

-13. More functions are expected.
+11. More functions are expected.